colyseus/docs/docs/colyseus/index.md

 #### Next steps

 - Connect to your server by using one of the [client-side SDK's available](/colyseus/client/).
+- Learn how to [exchange messages](/colyseus/server/room/#onmessage-type-callback) between client and server
 - Understand how the [automatic state synchronization](/colyseus/state/overview/) works
+- Experiment!
+Play, and have fun!

 ---